 A couple of weeks ago, Delta’s CEO Richard Anderson issued a rare public lashing on immigration wait times for passengers coming into the United States.
 Obviously, the leader of a U.S.-based airline has financial motives for wanting to get passengers off the plane and through passport control in a more efficient manner – but his rant still held a lot of truth.
 Immigration wait times in countries like Japan or the Netherlands are far shorter than what we face here in the United States.

 For those looking to make informed decisions around their future travel plans, here’s a quick look at which airports boast the shortest wait times – and perhaps more importantly, which airports have the worst.
-Though we can’t guarantee you’ll miraculously breeze through immigration on your trip, at the very least, you’ll know which entry points to avoid or plan for longer layovers if you have a connection.
+Though we can’t guarantee you’ll miraculously breeze through immigration and customs on your trip, at the very least, you’ll know which entry points to avoid or plan for longer layovers if you have a connection.

 The 5 Best: